danTapps/homebridge-hubitat-makerapi/README.md

  * <p><u>excluded_attributes</u>  <small style="color: #f92672; font-weight: 600;"><i>Optional</i></small><br>
    Defaults to None<br>Specify the Hubitat device by ID and the associated attributes you want homebridge-hubitat-makerapi to ignore.
 This prevents a Hubitat device from creating unwanted or redundant HomeKit accessories</small></p>

+* <p><u>programmable_buttons</u>  <small style="color: #f92672; font-weight: 600;"><i>Optional</i></small><br>
+   Defaults to None<br>By default, pressing Buttons in Homekit trigger a "pushed" event for button number 1 in Hubitat.
+The setting "programmable_buttons" allows to HE to trigger HomeKit specific scenes.
+You can assign scenes to three types of events: Pushed, Held and DoubleTapped.
+This can be helpful to interact with Homekit only devices.
+E.g. a button press in HE can trigger a HomeKit only lock to lock.
+Note: there is no feedback if the Homekit scene was executed successfully or not.
+Specify the Hubitat device by ID to create a programmable button.</small></p>

  * <p><u>temperature_unit</u>  <small style="color: orange; font-weight: 600;"><i>Optional</i></small><br>
     Default to F<br>Ability to configure between Celsius and Fahrenheit.
 Possible values: "F" or "C"</small></p>